dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ### dbt Cloud

 dbt Cloud offers the fastest, most reliable, and scalable way to deploy dbt.
-Develop, test, schedule, and investigate data models using a single, fully managed service through a web-based user interface (UI).
+Allowing data teams to optimize their data transformation by developing, testing, scheduling, and investigating data models using a single, fully managed service through a web-based user interface (UI).

-Exclusive features of dbt Cloud include:

-- Hosted environments so it’s faster to get up and running without having to manage ongoing infrastructure maintenance
-- Development experiences tailored to multiple personas (in-browser [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or locally with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation))
-- Features designed to help you deploy and scale with ease, such as: [stateful metadata](/docs/dbt-cloud-apis/discovery-api), [intuitive data discovery with dbt Explorer](/docs/collaborate/explore-projects), [in-app job scheduler](/docs/deploy/deployments), out-of-the-box [CI/CD workflows](/docs/deploy/ci-jobs), [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), multi-project [dbt Mesh](/best-practices/how-we-mesh/mesh-1-intro), and more.

 You can learn about plans and pricing on [www.getdbt.com](https://www.getdbt.com/pricing/)